damiso15/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/rectangle.py - Update the class `Rectangle` by adding the public method `def display(self):` that prints in stdout the `Rectangle` instance with the character `#` - you don’t need to handle `x` and `y` here.
 * models/rectangle.py - Update the class `Rectangle` by overriding the `__str__` method so that it returns `[Rectangle] (<id>) <x>/<y> - <width>/<height>`
 * models/rectangle.py - Update the class `Rectangle` by improving the public method `def display(self):` to print in stdout the `Rectangle` instance with the character # by taking care of `x` and `y`
+* models/rectangle.py - Update the class `Rectangle` by adding the public method `def update(self, *args):` that assigns an argument to each attribute